 1940s fashion history is fascinating.
-The clothes women wore were not designed by the fashionable and wealthy but by patriotism and practicality needed during times of war.
-Menswear and military uniforms changed what women’s clothes looked like, moved like, and were made of just as Hollywood had done in the 1930s.
+The clothes women wore were not designed by the fashionable and wealthy, but by patriotism and practicality needed during times of war.
+Menswear and military uniforms changed how women’s clothes looked, moved, and were made just as Hollywood had done in the 1930s.
 The results were timeless dresses, pants for work and leisure, and the iconic pinup style women love today.
 Wearing 1940s women’s fashion either as a hobby or daily wear begins with an understanding of 1940s fashion history for the everyday woman of the decade.

 Love it?
 Share it.
 Pin it.
 Save it for whenever you need a quick glance back to 1940s fashion.

 The 1930s were all about glamorous Hollywood elegance on a budget.
 People were still recovering from hard times when WWII began.
 With all the fabric, manufacturers, and labor needed to supply the warfront, women’s clothing needed to simplify.
 Dress hem lengths shortened to the knee and pretty trims were eliminated to save on materials.
 Instead of soft, feminine designs, women’s fashion borrowed men’s military uniform details and applied them to clothing — pointed shirt collars, padded square shoulders, pants and overalls, two piece suits, long boxy coats, and sturdy practical shoes were just a few notable ones.
 With pretty prints and simple color choices, the look was minimal, but not boring by any means.
 At the same time that clothing was more masculine, beauty was more feminine.
 Women embraced a natural “pretty” look in their choice of makeup.
 Hairstyles were complicated, needing weekly trips to the beauty parlor.
 Wartime or not, vanity was still part of a woman’s life.